Today, online buyers expect to get help in real time.

 4. Personalized approach

 If there is one aspect that live chat wins by a mile over chatbots, it’s the human touch.
 Chatbots can provide some level of customer service, but they are not yet able to understand and read people.
-In fact, and about 71% of consumers get frustrated by digital experiences that feel too impersonal.
+In fact, about 71% of consumers get frustrated by digital experiences that feel too impersonal.

 But—